 Some technologists call this front-loading value, and some call it (lovingly) procrastination.
 The idea here is to develop in incremental stages so we continue to give the sales team what they need to do their jobs while iterating on the technology we’re building.

 Now that we’ve asked several questions of the sales team and calculated the cost of the mistakes the model could make, we’re ready to iteratively deliver value to our sales team as we learn more about our data.

-In the next installment, we’ll do an audit on the data we’re using before we dive into exploratory data analysis.
+In the next post, we assess the data we’re using before we dive into exploratory data analysis.